-These overall criteria are built into the rubric below.
+These overall criteria are built into the rubric that follows.
+The attachment number in the parentheses following the criteria lists the portion of the proposal that will be used to determine if the criteria has been met.
 The points for each criterion section as well as the individual criteria are also included in the rubric.

-Following the notification of grant awards, an applicant may request copies of reviewer scores and comments by contacting Samantha Leav at sleav@isbe.net.
+Following the notification of grant awards, an applicant may request copies of reviewer scores and comments by contacting Charmell McGhee at standards@isbe.net.